 - Significant pain and suffering and disability

-To find out more about the steps required to prove medical malpractice, schedule a free, no obligation consultation with Roden Law’s medical malpractice lawyers in Albany.
+To find out more about the steps required to prove medical malpractice, schedule a free, no obligation consultation with Roden Law’s Albany medical malpractice lawyers.
 We know what it takes to prove your case and will not hesitate to pursue any legal option available to obtain the justice and compensation you deserve.

 Complete a Free Case Evaluation form to get started.